 If a couple has been trying a pregnancy without success, they should go to their local doctor or family planning clinic and have some initial tests.
-Infertility should be considered a couple problem that requires review by both the male and female partner, even if a couple has a child from another relationship.
+Infertility should be considered a couple of problems that require review by both the male and female partners, even if a couple has a child from another relationship.

-Male infertility can be a sign of other (possibly undiagnosed) health problems such as testosterone deficiency or coexisting testicular cancer, so it is important that it is investigated.
+Male infertility can be a sign of other (possibly undiagnosed) health problems such as testosterone deficiency or coexisting testicular cancer, so it must be investigated.

-Diagnosis may include a medical history of the man and a physical exam along with a semen analysis to check the number, shape, and movement of sperm in ejaculation.
+Diagnosis may include a man’s medical history and a physical exam along with a semen analysis to check the number, shape, and movement of sperm in ejaculation.

 Blood tests may also be done to check the levels of hormones that control sperm production or for genetic testing.
-Sometimes testicular biopsies or testicular ultrasound are done.
+Sometimes testicular biopsies or testicular ultrasounds are done.